shinkai-tester/shinkai-tester/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%23FF00FF&lines=Test+Automation+Engineer)](https://git.io/typing-svg)

-- 👩‍💼 Full-stack test engineer with over 8 years in IT, including 5+ years in testing
+- 👩‍💼 Full-stack test engineer with over 9 years in IT, including 5+ years in testing
-- 🕹️ Experience in both manual and automated testing for web apps and backend
+- 🕹️ Experience in both manual and automated testing for web app and backend
 - 🌍 Effective in multinational team settings, fluent in English and German
 - 🌱 Committed to ongoing professional development